CREATEmory/CLASS-1-Intro-To-CREATEmory/README.md

 - `mkdir directory_name` will create a new directory in the current folder
 - `touch file_name` will create a new file in the current folder

 ### This is a very basic overview of the Command-Line.
-We recommend you spend some time practicing on your own. *For further Command-Line information and practice, [please follow these instructions](https://github.com/CREATEmory/CLASS-1-Intro-To-CREATEmory/blob/main/TERMINAL.md).
+We recommend you spend some time practicing on your own. *For further Command-Line information and practice, <a href="https://github.com/CREATEmory/CLASS-1-Intro-To-CREATEmory/blob/main/TERMINAL.md" target="_blank">please follow these instructions</a>.
 You will learn more commands and have access to extra assignments.*